 Message from Irina Bokova, Director-General of UNESCO

-Under the coordination of UNESCO and
+under the patronage of UNESCO

 - Fight against Racism, Discrimination and Xenophobia